What is Shanka Prakshalana?

 The benefits of the practice are given below.

-- The practice is good for all digestion-related issues.
-For example, it removes constipation, biliousness, indigestion, chronic gastritis, reflux acts.
+• The practice is good for all digestion-related issues.
+For example, it removes constipation, biliousness, indigestion, chronic gastritis, and reflux acts.

-- Laghu Shanka Prakshalana practice is found to reduce back pain, disability, anxiety, and help to increase spine flexibility (P. Tekur et al)
+• Laghu Shanka Prakshalana practice is found to reduce back pain, disability, and anxiety, and help to increase spine flexibility (P. Tekur et al)